Tom Wills: Aboriginal cricket team

-Wills' role took on a symbolic significance: supporters and critics alike used his status as a 'native' (Australian-born colonist) to identify him with his 'native' (Indigenous) teammates, and he was also noted for speaking in "their own lingo".
+Wills's role took on a symbolic significance: supporters and critics alike used his status as a 'native' (Australian-born colonist) to identify him with his 'native' (Indigenous) teammates, and he was also noted for speaking in "their own lingo".
 Jellico (Murrumgunarriman), the "team jester", joked to the press: "[Wills] too much along of us.
 He speak nothing now but blackfellow talk".
-While Melburnians were enthralled by Wills and the Aboriginal team, the annual intercolonial between Victoria and New South Wales—usually the season highlight—failed to excite public interest, and Victoria's loss in Sydney was partly attributed to Wills' absence.
+While Melburnians were enthralled by Wills and the Aboriginal team, the annual intercolonial between Victoria and New South Wales—usually the season highlight—failed to excite public interest, and Victoria's loss in Sydney was partly attributed to Wills's absence.
 The Aboriginal players improved as they toured Victoria under his captaincy in January.
 After an easy win in Geelong, Wills took the team to "Belle Vue" to meet his mother.
 Back in Melbourne, two members, Bullocky (Bullenchanach) and Cuzens (Yellana), joined Wills in representing Victoria against a Tasmanian XVI.

 In February 1867, they went to Sydney to begin an intercolonial and overseas tour.
-Aware of the tour's lucrative potential, New South Wales captain Charles Lawrence invited the team to stay at his hotel on Manly Beach.
-Their first match against his club at the Albert Ground in Redfern halted dramatically when policemen entered the field and arrested Wills.
-He and W. E. B. Gurnett, the tour promoter, had been vying to take over as manager, and Wills ended up in gaol for a breach of contract.
-Within days of his release in March, Gurnett embezzled some of the funds and left the team stranded in Sydney, dashing any hopes of a trip overseas and confirming Wills' suspicion that he was a con artist.
+Aware of the tour's lucrative potential, New South Wales captain Charles Lawrence sought to work his way into the team, first by inviting them to stay at his Manly Beach hotel.
+When they played against his club at the Albert Ground in Redfern, policemen brought the game to an abrupt halt by entering the field and arresting Wills.
+He and W. E. B. Gurnett, the tour promoter, had been vying to take over as manager, and Wills ended up in Darlinghurst Gaol for a breach of contract.
+Within days of his release in March, Gurnett embezzled some of the funds and left the team stranded in Sydney, dashing any hopes of a trip overseas and confirming Wills's suspicion that he was a con artist.
 Lawrence set up a "benefit" match for the team and joined them on their travels outside Sydney.
 By the end of the New South Wales leg of the tour, he had usurped Wills as captain.

 No longer attracting significant crowds or media attention, they returned to the Western District in May; Lawrence stayed with the team while Wills went to Geelong to play football.
 It has been said that, due to his drinking habit, Wills exercised a "bad influence" upon the players, four of whom died from illness during or soon after the tour; the inquest into one death, that of Watty (Bilvayarrimin), and a follow-up police report found evidence of alcohol abuse among the players.